 - News Clip #4 - e-Lure......1:23

-Teens know how to avoid online creeps, but how vulnerable are they to questions posed by seemingly caring online acquaintances?
+Teens know how to avoid Internet predators, but how vulnerable are they to questions posed by seemingly caring online acquaintances?

 - News Clip #5 - Name......1:46

-This newscast demonstrates the importance of keeping your guard up - even when someone knows your name.
+This news clip demonstrates the importance of keeping your guard up - even when someone knows your name.

 - News Clip #6 - Games......:43

 Online gaming is relaxing and fun for teens.
-This news clips shows how to keep it that way and avoid bullying, harassment and sexual exploitation.
+This news clip shows how to keep it that way and avoid bullying, harassment and sexual exploitation.